Bhavanipuram

-Bhavanipuram is a residential hub located to the West Central of Vijayawada in Andhra Pradesh The locality shares its borders with Vijayawada Bypass Road and the National Highway 65.
-Though consisting of vacant plots till a few years back, the area is now bustling with some commercial and residential establishments.
+Bhavanipuram is a residential hub located to the West Central of Vijayawada in Andhra Pradesh, India.
+The locality shares its borders with Vijayawada Bypass Road and National Highway 65.
+Though consisting of vacant plots till a few years back, the area now consists of commercial and residential establishments.
 Popular areas located close to Bhavanipuram include Undavalli, Krishna Lanka, Gollapudi, Jakkampudi, Vidyadarapuram, Chitti Nagar, and Kabela.